 7PM ETD Manila (ETA 5AM the next day)

 If you’re going to stay 2 days in Abra, you may also visit other attractions such as: Barusibis Falls, Lusuac Spring and Lobot Eco-Park.
-Alternatively, you may also opt to visit Pinsan Falls in Ilocos instead or take a side trip to Vigan (also in Ilocos).
+Alternatively, you may do your side trips in Ilocos where you can visit Pinsal Falls in Sta.
+Maria or Vigan.

 Where to stay